Hardy Planting Zone: Zones 3-9

 Height at Maturity: 25 to 30 ft. tall

 Sun or Shade: Full sun to partial shade

 Redbud trees go by many different names, including eastern redbuds, Judas trees, and American redbuds.

 Originating from North America, redbud trees are grown for their visually stunning pink and purple flowers, which bloom every spring.
 Redbuds are a well-known contributor to wildlife diversity as butterflies, which molt early in the year, will flock to them as a nectar source.
 Chickadees and other songbirds will typically seek out redbuds for edible seeds and nesting materials.

-Redbuds are a common choice for landscaping as they are relatively easy to maintain, tolerate clay-laden soils, add tremendous aesthetic value, and take only about four years from first being planted for its signature flowers bloom.
+Redbuds are a common choice for landscaping.
+They are relatively easy to maintain, tolerate clay-laden soils, add tremendous aesthetic value, and take only about four years from first being planted for their signature flowers to bloom.
 The multi-trunked trees can be planted as a standalone feature or in small groups.

 Redbuds are frequently used as woodland borders or lawn decorations.

 Many Redbud parts are also edible.
 Redbud flowers have a slightly sour taste and are often used as salad additions or are even pickled.
 Similarly, flower buds can be preserved for later use and are compared to capers in terms of flavor and texture.
-As redbuds are a member of the pea family, seed pods can be consumed, with sauteing being the preferred method.
+As redbuds are a pea family member, seed pods can be consumed, with sauteing being the preferred method.